 1960, when it was locally abundant, but appeared not to have survived the quarry's conversion into a country park, c.
 1972.
 Philp (1982) regarded the species as gone from the administrative county of Kent; but it had then still been present in metropolitan vc16, at Chislehurst.
-Since 1988 it has been known from a trackside near Holborough Marshes, where it grows by the edge of a track raised above the level of the adjoining Holborough Marshes; the track is of chalk with cinder surfacing, perhaps associated with limeworks activity which took place in the vicinity in the 19^{th} and 20^{th} centuries.
+Since 1988 it has been known from a trackside near Holborough Marshes, where it grows by the edge of a track raised above the level of the adjoining Holborough Marshes; the track is of chalk with cinder surfacing, perhaps associated with limeworks activity which took place in the vicinity in the 19th and 20th centuries.
 It is a loosely tufted perennial and has only been known as a small patch at this location, at most a few plants closely associated.
-An obvious garden escape or reject was also found in 2013 at Greatstone; a clump of uncertain origin at Betteshanger (formerly Fowlmead) country park in 2014; and a colony associated with railway works near Ashford in 2014-15.
+An obvious garden escape or reject was also found in 2013 at Greatstone; a clump of uncertain origin at Betteshanger (formerly Fowlmead) country park in 2014; and a colony associated with the high speed railway works near Ashford in 2014-15 which is presumably related to a 2008 find in similar habitat over 7km away.